Provision for Doubtful Debts

 Doubtful debts, as the name suggests, are those receivables which might become bad debts at some point in future.
 In other words, they are doubtful in recovery.

 By analyzing the past trend, a business can ascertain the approximate percentage that becomes uncollectible every year out of the total credit allowed to buyers.
 This amount, thus estimated, is kept aside from the profits.
 This provision, made out of profits, is called Provision for Doubtful Debts.

 Journal Entry to Create Provision for Doubtful Debts

 It is charged against current year’s profits.

-Provision for doubtful debts is a liability for a business and is shown on the liability side of a balance sheet.
-Every year the amount gets changed due to provision made in the current year.
-Bad debts for the current year are to be set off and additional amount of provision is to be added.
+Provision for doubtful debts acts as a liability for the business and is shown on the liability side of a balance sheet.
+Every year the amount gets changed due to the provision made in the current year.
+Bad debts for the current year are to be set off, and an additional amount of provision is to be added.